benkeyben/candidalysis/README.md

 - Calculations and Measures: Utilize DAX (Data Analysis Expressions) within Power BI Desktop to create calculated columns and measures for deriving insights from the data.
 - Dashboard Design: Design interactive dashboards within Power BI Desktop to visualize key metrics and facilitate data-driven decision-making for district education stakeholders.

-## Extraction, Transformation and Loading
+## METHODOLOGY - Extraction, Transformation and Loading (ETL)
-I've included youtube videos explaining the details of how the raw data was extracted from tables in html files.
+I've included youtube videos explaining the details of how the raw data was extracted from tables in html files, how the primary keys and table relationships were created.

 ### Data Model
 <img src="img/candidalysis-data-model.png" alt="candidalysis data model" style="width:100%;"/>

 ### DAX USED IN CREATING MEASURES
-Some of the DAX created to calculate the Key Performance Indicators (KPIs) include:
+Various DAX measures were created to calculate key performance indicators (KPIs) such as enrollment, exam attendance, subject grades, and aggregate scores.
+These measures enable precise analysis and insights generation.
   - **Enrolment in Junior High School 3**: A measure was created to calculate the total number of students before the enrolment was calculated.
     <img src="img/candidalysis-total-candidates.png" alt="Total Candidates" />
      - *Enrolment = [Total No. students]*